3453-315h/Email4n6/README.md

 ##

-Currently only PST and OST (untested) files are supported, once these formats are well tested, support for files such as EML should follow.
+Currently only PST and OST (untested) files are supported.

 ## How To Use

 Email4n6 requires [Java 8](https://java.com/en/download/) to be installed. <br/>
-If you're running on Linux and are using OpenJDK, please make sure to also install OpenJFX.

-### Download

-You can [download](https://github.com/Marten4n6/Email4n6/releases) the latest version of Email4n6 for Linux, macOS and Windows.
+[Click here to **download**](https://github.com/Marten4n6/Email4n6/releases) the latest stable version of Email4n6.

 ### From Source

-To compile this application from source, you'll need [Git](https://git-scm.com/) and [Maven](https://maven.apache.org/) installed on your computer.
+To compile this application from source, you'll need [Git](https://git-scm.com/) and [Maven](https://maven.apache.org/) installed.

 ```bash
 # Clone or download this repository